mattpowell/localstorageshim/readme.md

 TODO
 ----
-* Try to make access to data more asynchronous and minimize race conditions.
+* Try to make access to data more synchronous and minimize race conditions.
 * Reduce the amount of try/catches
 * Reduce usage of `syncStoredKeys`.
 Or at least try to make it more performant.
 * Provide persistence for this type of usage: `localStorage.myProp = 'val';` (which is the same as: `localStorage.setItem('myProp','val');`)